cloudfoundry/php-buildpack/docs/binaries.md

 ### Bundling Binaries With the Build Pack

-While I don't generally recommend this option, it is possible to bundle the binaries with the build pack.
-When doing this, the build pack is self contained and should have everything it needs to run.
-The downside of this is that the build pack will be much, much larger and it'll take longer to download.
-However, if you're running a private cloud and you want to install the build pack (see `cf create-buildpack`), this is not a bad option as the installed build pack would only be downloaded once and so the overhead of the larger build pack would not be an issue.
+It is possible to bundle the required binaries with the build pack.
+When doing this, the build pack is self-contained and should have everything it needs to run.
+This is not possible if you're using a public CF instance that is run by someone else (i.e. Pivotal Web Services), however if you're running a private cloud then you can install the build pack (see `cf create-buildpack`), which is a nice option as the installed build pack is local and will not need to download anything from the internet.

 Here are the steps you would need to do this.

-1. Clone the project:  `git clone https://github.com/dmikusa-pivotal/cf-php-build-pack`
+1. Clone the repository.
+Check out a release branch, a specific commit or head.
-1. Run `bin/binaries download binaries`.
-This will download the binaries into the `binaries` directory.
+1. Run `bin/binaries zip --index binaries/index-latest.json`.
+This will download the latest set of binaries and packagae it with the build pack that you have checked out.
-1. Edit the `defaults/options.json` file.
-Change DOWNLOAD_URL to `file://{BP_DIR}/binaries`.
-This instructs the build pack to find the binaries locally and in the directory that we populated in the previous steps.
-1. Add, `git add binaries defaults/options.json` and commit the binaries to your repo, `git ci -m "Added binaries, changed DOWNLOAD_URL to use local binaries."`.
-1. Publish your git repo or a zip archive of the repository.
-1. Run `cf create-buildpack` pointing to either the git repo or the zip archive of the repositor.
-The build pack will be installed with it's binaries.
+1. Run `cf create-buildpack` pointing to the file that was generated in the previous step.
+This will install the build pack on your private cloud (as long as you have permissions).
+1. Now you can `cf push` a PHP application and you no longer need to set the `-b` argument or specify the build pack in your manifest file.

 [PyEnv]:https://github.com/yyuu/pyenv